Eat. Sleep. Learn. Belong

 Ways to Pay for College

-- Payment Plan - you pay $25 to establish account, it is divided into 3-4 payments per semester
+- Payment Plan - Your cost is divided into 3-4 payments per semester

 Scholarships - How are They Obtained?